-For each CIF discrete variable, a 'value' action may be generated.
+For each CIF discrete and input variable, a 'value' action may be generated.
 Due to linearization, locations of automata with at least two locations are represented as location pointer variables, and thus an action may be generated for them as well.
 The name of the action is the mCRL2 name of the variable, with 'varvalue added to it as postfix.
 These mCRL2 actions have as type the type of the corresponding CIF variable.

-By default, a 'value' action is generated for each discrete variable and for each automaton with at least two locations.
+By default, a 'value' action is generated for each discrete variable, each input variable, and each automaton with at least two locations.
 In some cases, this may not be wanted.
 Variables that never have to be queried for their value do not need such an action.
 Having such an action available anyway increases the amount of work that has to be done by the mCRL2 tool.
-To restrict the generation of 'value' actions, the Generate 'value' actions option can be used (--value-actions=... or -v ...).
+To restrict the generation of 'value' actions, the Generate 'value' actions option can be used (--value-actions=··· or -v ···).